 Finding Treatment in Holly Michigan

 At Rose Hill Center, we provide a haven for people struggling with the challenges of mental illness.
 Our residential psychiatric facility located in Holly, Michigan, is equipped to meet your needs.
-In fact, some of our programs include:
+In fact, some of our services include:

 - Inpatient Psychiatric Treatment